 Sweat equity is the equity received as a result of a persons contributions in the form of work, labor and toil.

-Provisions in a Shareholders’ Agreement that permit investors under certain defined circumstances to sell their shares if the founder sell its shares (tag), or force the founder to sell its shares if the investor sells its shares (drag).
+Provisions in a Shareholders’ Agreement that permit investors under certain defined circumstances to sell their shares if the founder or other shareholders intend to sell their shares (tag-Along), or force shareholders to sell its shares if the majority wants to sell its shares (Drag-Along).

 Total Addressable Market (TAM)